One Helluva Problem

 However, infralapsarianism inevitably portrays creation as God’s ‘plan A’, which evidently fails, after which God installs ‘plan B’, Christ (which takes 2,000 years to arrive).
 This is problematic for three reasons:

 - It degrades the wisdom and power of God, as if he ever has to change plans.

 - In so doing, this position also degrades the work of Christ, as if Christ had to come to the rescue but was actually not ‘first choice’.

-- Lastly, it endorses a functionally Marcionite view of creation, that is, a creation without the involvement of Christ, contra, e.g., Colossians 1:16, which states that all things were created not just ‘through him’ but also ‘for him’.
+- Lastly, it endorses a functionally Marcionite view of creation, that is, it strongly correlates ‘God’ with creation and ‘Christ’ with redemption, thus tending toward a Christ-less creation, contra, e.g., Colossians 1:16, which states that all things were created not just ‘through him’ but also ‘for him’.

 1B.
 What is the scope of election?

 Now the question arises: whom did God elect?
 All humans, or only some?

 (1) Arminian: God elected all humans — but not all are saved